-Los Angeles is home to many vibrant and diverse Hispanic, Latino/a and Latinx communities, and these are just a few of the stories, people, places, organizations, and events that have shaped Los Angeles and beyond.
-Stay tuned for more stories and videos!
+Los Angeles is home to many vibrant and diverse Hispanic, Latino/a and Latinx/e communities, and below these are just a few of the stories, people, places, organizations, and events that have shaped Los Angeles and beyond.

 Join the conversation on social media by sharing your own stories about Hispanic, Latino/a and Latinx heritage by using #NHMLA and #HispanicHeritageMonth.